frederic-perez/Cardiac-electrophysiology/glossary.md

 __fibroblast__ _n_ /ˈfaɪ brəˌblæst/ A cell that contributes to the formation of connective tissue fibers.
 __fibrosis__ _n_ _Syn_ fibrotic scarring - A pathological wound healing in which connective tissue replaces normal parenchymal tissue to the extent that it goes unchecked, leading to considerable tissue remodelling and the formation of permanent scar tissue. _Cardiac fibrosis can be observed in a DE-CMR scan._ _However, in dilated cardiomyopathy, the synonymous use of the terms LGE and fibrosis is not recommended._ _LGE and fibrosis are not synonymous._
 __first-in-class__ _n_ Drugs that use a new and unique mechanism of action for treating a medical condition according to FDA 2011 Novel New Drugs.
+__first-in-humans study__ In clinical trials, the first Phase-1 study in which a test product is administered to human beings.
 __fluoroshot__
 __focal atrial tachycardia__ _n_
 __French catheter scale__ _n_ (French scale, French gauge) [[Wikipedia]](https://en.wikipedia.org/wiki/French_catheter_scale) Commonly used to measure the size of a catheter.
 It is most often abbreviated as Fr, but can often be seen abbreviated as Fg, FR or F. The diameter of a round catheter in millimeters can be determined by dividing the French size by 3.